primer/css/modules/primer-tooltips/README.md

 - `.tooltipped-w`
 - `.tooltipped-nw`

-Tooltip classes will conflict with Octicon classes, and as such, must go on a parent element instead of the icon.

 ```html
 <span class="tooltipped tooltipped-n border p-2 mb-2 mr-2 float-left" aria-label="This is the tooltip on the North side.">